Muti: Pandemic year silenced culture, leaving world stunned

 With a regime of daily virus testing, the Vienna Philharmonic played without masks, spaced at least a meter a part.
 The audience was spread out across the four tiers of balconies, and every other row was removed from the floor seats, with government rules limiting seating in the 800-seat theatre to 250 people.

-In between the shows, orchestra members in their stage garb wandered over to see Dante’s tomb across the street, or to sit at an outdoor café next to the Alighieri Theater.
+In between the shows, orchestra members in their gray pinstriped stage garb wandered over to see Dante’s tomb across the street, or to sit at an outdoor café next to the Alighieri Theater, named for the famed poet who died in Ravenna on Sept.
+13, 1321.

 “Starting again to make music means starting to live again.
 Starting to live again means starting to be together again,’’ Muti said.
 “What has not been able to happen for a year, has been a real tragedy.”